apisearch-io/php-client/README.md

 A set of special sorting types can sort as well by location.
 In order to make this sorting work, we must create our Query instance by using the method `createLocated()` instead of `create()`.
 The only difference between both is that the first one's first parameter is a `Coordinate` instance.
+Therefore, the second parameter is the query text.

 ```php
 $query = Query::createLocated(